Jerry Henderson

 Jerry Douglas Henderson (June 22, 1941 – May 17, 2014) was a men's and women's basketball coach.
 He served as the head coach of the Mississippi State Bulldogs women's basketball team from 1989 through 1995, compiling a career record of 62–101.

 Henderson attended Mississippi State University on a basketball scholarship and later served in the Mississippi Air National Guard.
 He died of cancer in 2014.

+Mississippi Coaches Hall of Fame, Neshoba County native and graduate of Jackson Provine, Mississippi State, and Mississippi College who was a 47-year coaching veteran; led Madison Ridgeland High to 1983 state title; guided Warren Central to state championships in 1986, 1987, & 1989; led Mississippi State Lady Bulldogs from 1989-1995; led his prep boys & girls basketball teams to 896 wins and 351 losses plus 90 tournament championships.